Jala3400/Logo_to_ASCII/docs/tutorial.md

 ## Printing Colors

--   To print the image with colors, use the argument `-c`.
+-   To print the image with colors, use the argument `-c, --print-color`.

 ```bash
 l2a .\images\Cross_Calatrava.png -c